mmclhugo1/wandisco-documentation/docs/quickstarts/testing/test_hdp_sandbox.md

 sidebar_label: HDP Sandbox
 ---

+The majority of the installation quickstarts contain basic functionality / smoke testing.
+Use the examples in this section if you would like to test HCFS replication with larger and randomized data sets.

 ## Prerequisites

 Ensure that you have enough disk space and your server is appropriately sized to handle larger amounts of data.